The Grounding of Normativity

 Normativity Thickens Across Scales

-where N/σ>0\partial N / \partial \sigma > 0 for all σ\sigma in the range of physical to cultural scales.
+where for all in the range of physical to cultural scales.
 Normativity accumulates continuously.

 Viability Manifolds and Proto-Obligation

-A system SS has something like a proto-obligation to remain within V\viable, in the sense that the viability boundary defines the conditions for persistence:
+A system has something like a proto-obligation to remain within , in the sense that the viability boundary defines the conditions for persistence:

 Note carefully what this does not claim.
-It does not derive obligation from persistence—that would be circular.
+It does not derive obligation from persistence — that would be circular.
 The biconditional merely defines the viable region.
 The normativity enters at the next step: when the system develops a self-model and thereby acquires valence (gradient direction on the viability landscape), the system cares about its viability in the constitutive sense that caring is what valence is.
-You cannot have a viability gradient that is felt from inside without it mattering.
-The "why should it care?" question is confused: a system with valence already cares; the valence is the caring.
-The is-ought gap appears only if you try to derive caring from non-caring.
-The framework denies that such a derivation is needed: caring was never absent from the system; it was present as proto-normativity from the first asymmetric probability, and it became felt normativity the moment the system acquired a self-model.
+A viability gradient felt from inside cannot fail to matter to that system.
+The “why should it care?” question is confused: a system with valence already cares; the valence is the caring.
+But notice exactly what has been delivered, and what has not.
+What is delivered is agent-relative disvalue: this state is dispreferred by this system, from inside its own perspective.
+Caring was never absent for the system; it was present as proto-normativity from the first asymmetric probability, and it became felt normativity the moment a self-model emerged.
+What is not delivered is anything agent-neutral — any sense in which the state is bad full stop, bad from no particular perspective, such that some other agent is thereby given a reason to act.
+Felt-as-mattering-from-inside is first-personal.
+It does not, by itself, reach across to third-personal obligation.

-The boundary V\partial\viable also implicitly defines a proto-value function:
+The boundary also implicitly defines a proto-value function:

 States far from the boundary are "better" for the system than states near it.